10xcodecamp/javascript-conventions-and-code-style/README.md

  - Boolean
  - Date

-You can use the conventions above for variable names in function names as well.
+can use the conventions discussed earlier for variable names.
+Examples:

 ### Functions that return a string or object